The Auckland Health Research Ethics Committee (AHREC)

-- AHREC eligibility criteria expanded to include Counties Manukau District Health Board (CMDHB) –
+- AHREC eligibility criteria expanded to include CM Health

-- The scope of the AHREC ethics committee has expanded to provide ethical oversight and approval of clinical research (not eligible for review by a Health and Disability Ethics Committee (HDEC)), carried out by staff and students of the University of Auckland, the Auckland District Health Board and Counties Manukau District Health Board when participants are recruited from the two DHBs.
+- The scope of the AHREC ethics committee has expanded to provide ethical oversight and approval of clinical research (not eligible for review by a (HDEC), carried out by staff and students of the University of Auckland, the Auckland DHB and CM Health when participants are recruited from the two DHBs.

-- The AHREC review process will include locality/management approval for the University of Auckland, Auckland DHB and Counties Manukau DHB studies that fulfil the eligibility criteria for AHREC review.
+- The AHREC review process will include locality/management approval for the University of Auckland, Auckland DHB and CM Health studies that fulfil the eligibility criteria for AHREC review.

 - Student ethics application process

 1. The academic supervisor can create the shell of the application and share the application with the student: The academic supervisor or principal investigator (PI) can first create a ‘shell’ of the application (completing minimal details - project title and principal investigator / supervisor name) and share the application with the student for completion.
 Please refer to the Infonetica Ethics RM Quick Reference Guide – Sharing an Application.

-- Once the student has completed the application in Ethics RM, they must request their academic supervisor / PI to review the application and submit it for Academic Head sign-off.
+Once the student has completed the application in Ethics RM, they must then request their academic supervisor or PI to review and submit their application for Academic Head sign-off.

-- A Word version of the AHREC application form is still available for those who wish to continue to use it to provide feedback on a student’s application using Word tracked changes prior to entering the application details online.
-Once the Word version application is finalised, the student can copy the content into the online Ethics RM form and request submission by the academic supervisor / PI as detailed above.
-(Ethics RM enables a PI / supervisor to insert review comments against the various sections of an application but these cannot be marked up with track changes).
+3. A Word version of the UAHPEC application form will be available for students to complete so that supervisors can continue to provide feedback on a student’s application using Word tracked changes prior to entering the application details online.
+Once the Word version application is finalised the student can copy the content into the online Ethics RM form and request submission by their academic supervisor or PI as detailed above.

 - Request for Academic Head sign-off